-WHS follows federal laws about privacy of your mental health and substance abuse record.
-WHS does not use or share your protected health information except as federal law allows.
+We follow federal laws about privacy of your mental health and substance abuse record.
+We do not use or share your protected health information except as federal law allows.
 When allowed by federal law, only the minimum necessary information is shared.
 We will talk to you about privacy when you first come to WHS or your provider.